SBigz/Synthwave-2077/README.md

 ## Enjoy !

-Give a ⭐️ if you like the theme, fork it, and check out my other extension for VS Code, [CommentsAI](https://github.com/SBigz/CommentsAI) !
+If you enjoy the theme, please give it a ⭐️, and check out my other extension for VS Code, [CommentsAI](https://github.com/SBigz/CommentsAI) for automatic code commenting with advanced AI capabilities !